UPDATE COMING SOON

 Lene pointed out she wanted to stay true to herself and was having none of this.

-As Lene has mentioned, it was in some ways an "acceptable compromise" how the album was finished and released.
+It was in some ways an "acceptable compromise" how the album was finished and released.

 The way how she could persuade Dave Robinson to let her go to the studios was by working with his producers of the time.